SeaWorld Field Trip Information

-If your child has medications they will need to take during the trip they need to be given to Ms. Klem by Monday, April 17th.
+If your child has medications they will need to take during the trip they need to be given to Ms. Klem several days beforehand.
 They need to be in their original prescription bottle with the correct dosage on the bottle itself.
 Any over-the-counter medications need to be sent in their original packaging with dosage information clearly written on them.

 How much spending money does my child need for the trip?

 None.
 The simple answer is your child needs no spending money for this trip.
 If you would like to send them with some money for a snack or souvenir inside the park, use your discretion.
 Please do not send them with more money than you are willing to lose.

 What would I need to do to be a chaperone?

 After receiving the paperwork from your child's teacher, you need to fill out the chaperone forms.
 They need to be returned no later than January 31st to be considered for the trip.
 If a form is not turned in, you will not be considered.
 Chaperones will be notified one way or another in February.

 What is the cost for chaperones?